gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - the `trust` xml node under `trusted-artifacts`
 - the `md5`, `sha1`, `sha256` and `sha512` nodes under `component`

+With that you can specify a reason, why some artifact is trusted or why some selected checksum verification is required for an artifact, directly in the `verification-metadata.xml`.

 #### Improved Dependency verification CLI

 You can now use the `export-keys` flag to export all already trusted keys: